 The skeptical philosopher, David Hume, and a friend of Rousseau’s (for a time), likewise states his conviction that the cultivation and nurturing of one’s natural inclinations is necessary to find happiness.
 In a short, autobiographical note he explains that “his whole life was lived in accordance with sentiments that he felt naturally springing up within himself – ‘and shou’d I endeavor to banish them, by attaching myself to any other business or diversion, I feel I shou’d be a loser in point of pleasure; and this is the origin of my philosophy.”3 Here are the twin creeds of modern western society.
 Pursue your bliss!
 Express yourself!

 In Germany, philosophers like Kant and Fichte went on to build massive philosophical systems around the Ego – the ‘I’ – which replaced God as the source of truth and certainty.
 Their ideas began to go mainstream in Prussia in 1809 when Napoleon gave Wilhelm von Humboldt charge of the German education system.
 Humboldt developed a curriculum that emphasized “individual efflorescence” as the essence of Bildung [Education].
 He believed that early education should stress general principles which would favor “the all-around development of the free individual personality”.
 4 For this reason, Humboldt did not focus on teaching the boy’s specific skills but required them to study the Greek language and Classics in depth.
 Through the study of Greek, he hoped, students would become Greeks themselves.
-4 Biographer Daniel Blue observes that this Humboldtian idea was “essentially secular and, while not inimical to religion, did not demand any specific reference to God.
+5 Biographer Daniel Blue observes that this Humboldtian idea was “essentially secular and, while not inimical to religion, did not demand any specific reference to God.
 The allure of this crypto-pagan vision would have been the more insidious because it was internalized almost subconsciously.”
-5 Humboldt expresses this “crypto-pagan vision” clearly in the creed: “The first law of true morality is therefore: Develop yourself.”
+6 Humboldt expresses this “crypto-pagan vision” clearly in the following creed: “The first law of true morality is therefore: Develop yourself.”
 7 Like the Greeks who engraved the epigram “Know thyself” above the door of the temple to Apollo in Delphi, Humboldt believed that knowledge and wisdom begin with Man instead of God.

 Know then thyself, presume not God to scan;